 There is beef and then there is Wagyu (pronounced Wha as it what + Gue as in argue).
 In the circles of fine dining, it is often mentioned in the same breath as Beluga caviar, white truffle, toro and Iberico ham.
 Wagyu beef is characterized by an intense marbling of fat obtained through selective cattle breeding in Japan over many generations, which gives it is unique buttery flavour and ultra tender texture.
-The veins of fat are most prominent when the meat is frozen and gradually fade off as the Wagyu is cooked.
+The veins of fat are most prominent when the meat is frozen and gradually fade off as the Wagyu warms up.

 American Kobe-style Beef

 This is a cross between Wagyu and Black Angus, bred specially for the North American market in America.
 This beef has nothing to do with Japanese Kobe Beef except for the uncanny similarity in spelling.
 Its existence stems from the fact that Americans are so used to eating their steaks rare, since western beef gets tough if it is cooked to any meaningful degree.
-So the Angus component has been introduced to make Wagyu more meaty, even when it is rare.
+So the Angus component has been introduced to make Wagyu more ‘beefy’ even when it is rare.
 This makes sense, but then again if you are really into medium rare or rare tenderloin style steaks, why not go with an aged angus instead?

 - Cast iron grill pans must be stored with a coating of fresh cooking oil and wrapped in a cling film to prevent rusting.